SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         ("food"
-        OR "agricultur*" OR "domestic*" OR "farming" OR "farm$" OR "farmer$" OR "cultiva*" OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "ducks"
+        OR "agricultur*" OR "domestic*" OR "farming" OR "farm$" OR "farmer$" OR "cultiva*" OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "duck$"
         OR "landrace$" OR "wild relative$"
         OR
           (